 Two products that can serve as a starting point for your DIY projects are the Science Purchase Emergency Mylar Thermal Blankets and ShieldPro Genuine Mylar Bags.

 Science Purchase Emergency Mylar Thermal Blankets

-Once you’ve built something out of mylar, the next step is to make sure it’s actually effective.
-You can do this using any basic EMF meter, provided it is capable of detecting both RF and ELF-EMF radiation.
-We usually recommend the TriField TF2 for its reliability and accuracy.
-For more choices, head over to The Best EMF Meters For Any Budget.
+Once you’ve finished building something with mylar, the next step is to ensure its effectiveness in shielding against EMF radiation.
+To do this, you’ll need a basic EMF meter capable of detecting both RF and ELF-EMF radiation.
+One recommended option is the reliable and accurate TriField TF2.
+For more choices, you can explore The Best EMF Meters For Any Budget guide.

-Then, put the case on your phone and repeat your measurements.
-You should notice a marked reduction in EMF radiation with the case on versus it off.
-If you don’t, you may need to make adjustments to your case — perhaps it doesn’t encompass the whole phone, or there is a rip or tear in the mylar.
+Next, attach the mylar case to your phone and repeat the measurements.
+You should observe a significant reduction in EMF radiation with the case on compared to without it.
+If you don’t notice a difference, you may need to make adjustments to the case, such as ensuring it fully covers the phone or checking for any tears or damage in the mylar.

-Another example could be if you made a smart meter cover.
-First, take your measurement with the over off.
-Start out directly next to the smart meter and step back, noting how the levels drop.
-Next, install the mylar cover and repeat your measurements, again starting directly next to the meter itself.
+Another example could involve a smart meter cover.
+Begin by taking a measurement without the cover, starting next to the smart meter and stepping back to note the decrease in EMF levels.
+Then, install the mylar cover and repeat the measurements, starting from the same proximity to the meter.

 Regardless of the specific item you’ve created, the goal remains the same: take a baseline reading without the protective covering and another reading with the mylar device in place.
 If the device is effective, you should observe lower EMF levels with the mylar shielding.